obsidiansystems/ledger-app-tezos/README.md

 available only in a shell where the virtualenv has been activated.

 Note: We are installing this python package named "ledgerblue" even though we are working with Ledger Nano S hardware.
-Do not skip this step even though you are not usign Ledger Blue hardware.
+Do not skip this step even though you are not using Ledger Blue hardware.

 ```
 $ pip install ledgerblue